 After quitting my job, I was shortlisted for a travel photography award with the Daily Telegraph.
 I then spent nearly three months photographing wildlife in Africa including elephants in Kenya and working on hyena and cheetah research projects in the Namib desert in Namibia.
 I also photographed mountain gorillas in Rwanda for a story on the 50th anniversary of the Dian Fossey International Gorilla Fund.

 I am currently based in Kenya where I work as a Communications Consultant for a range of conservation organisations including Save the Elephants and the Elephant Crisis Fund.
-In my capacity as a consultant, I also work as a field photographer at Save the Elephants’ research camp in Samburu, Northern Kenya.
+In my capacity as a consultant, I also work as a field photographer and content creator at Save the Elephants’ research camp in Samburu, Northern Kenya.
 My media consultancy business, Jungle Jane Communications, operates out of Nairobi.

 I am happiest outdoors in the natural world.
 My adventures have included skiing the mountains of Transylvania, New Zealand, Canada and Japan, driving cattle on horseback from Wyoming to Montana and white-water rafting in Costa Rica.
 I’ve also ridden horses up the volcanic mountains of Iceland, fished for piranha in the Amazon, photographed wildlife in Africa and surfed in Morocco, India, Bali and Brazil.

-My work has also been published on websites for Save the Elephants, The Elephant Crisis Fund, Wildlife Conservation Network and The Elephant Queen, amongst others.
+My work has also been published on websites for Save the Elephants, CNN.com, The Elephant Crisis Fund, Wildlife Conservation Network and The Elephant Queen, amongst others.

 In May 2017, I was named by global luxury hotel CitizenM as one of five inspirational women to have quit their corporate jobs to chase their dreams.